Animal Models Core

-The Core generates and distributes several kidney-specific Cre recombinase and tetracycline-inducible activator and repressor lines to be crossed to co-investigator-provided floxed or tet responder lines.
-Core personnel assist in the generation of additional transgenic mice, knockout/in mice, and cell lines, as required by co-investigators.
+The Core generates and distributes several kidney-specific Cre recombinase and tetracycline-inducible activator and repressor lines to be crossed to floxed or tet responder lines provided by co-investigators.
+Core personnel assist in generating additional transgenic mice, knockout/in mice, and cell lines, as required by co-investigators.
 Core personnel also use and train investigators to use various models of organ injury/repair and ex vivo culture.
 As mentioned, the ultimate purpose of this core is to facilitate research on kidney development and pathophysiology.

 - Distribution of transgenic mice expressing kidney-specific Cre recombinase, including:

 - Generation and distribution of transgenic mice expressing kidney-specific tetracycline-inducible activator and repressor: